-While the first chapter of this epistle gives a broad overview of coming, prophetic events, chapter 2 goes into greater detail about the coming Day of the Lord.
-It begins with Paul having to correct certain doctrinal misunderstandings, which caused them great concern.
+While the first chapter of this epistle gives a broad overview of coming prophetic events, chapter 2 goes into greater detail about the coming Day of the Lord.
+It begins with Paul having to correct certain doctrinal misunderstandings which caused the Thessalonians great concern.

-The Christians in Thessalonica were fairly new believers, but Paul had made sure that he taught them the full counsel of God, including prophecies about the resurrection; the rapture; the Great Tribulation; the coming man-of-perdition and the terrible wrath of God that will be poured out on a world that rejected Him and refused to be saved by faith in Jesus Christ, as God's atoning sacrifice.
+The Christians in Thessalonica were fairly new believers, but Paul had made sure that he taught them the full counsel of God, including prophecies about the Rapture, the Great Tribulation, the coming man-of-perdition, and the terrible wrath of God that will be poured out on a world that rejected Him and refused to be saved by faith in Jesus Christ.

-"Do you not remember that I used to tell you these things when I was still with you?"
-He asked.
+"Do you not remember that I used to tell you these things when I was still with you?" he asked.
 He had told them that something was restraining the man-of-lawlessness from emerging onto the world scene.
-The work of the indwelling Holy Spirt through the prayers of Christians was a restrained influence on evil.
-It prevented the prophesied man-of-lawlessness from emerging onto the world scene, before God's predetermined time.
+The work of the indwelling Holy Spirt through the prayers of Christians was a restraining influence on evil.
+It prevented the prophesied man-of-lawlessness from emerging onto the world scene before God's predetermined time.
 He reminded them that Daniel taught that the identity of this man would not be revealed until God's appointed time.

-Lawlessness is a mystery that is secretly but constantly working within this world, and will continue to spread like a cancer until it produces the prophesied man-of-sin - the antichrist.
-The restraining power of the indwelling Holy Spirit will be removed... through the resurrection and rapture of the Church, when wickedness has reached its fullness.
+Lawlessness is a mystery that is secretly but constantly working within this world and will continue to spread like a cancer until it produces the prophesied man-of-sin - the Antichrist.
+The restraining power of the indwelling Holy Spirit will be removed... through the Rapture of the Church, when wickedness has reached its fullness.
 It is THEN that the man-of-sin will be revealed.

 No wonder the Thessalonian believers were concerned that the Day of the Lord had started.
-It would have meant that the pre-tribulational rapture had not happened and would have rendered Paul's teaching to be false.
+It would have meant that the pre-Tribulation Rapture had not happened and would have rendered Paul's teaching to be false.
 Too many Christians are unaware of the truth of the coming Day of the Lord and do not take to heart the whole counsel of God.
-If Paul considered it necessary to teach the fledgling believers at Thessalonica the finer details of the resurrection of the saints; the rapture of the Church; the Day of the Lord and that Christians are not appointed to wrath - should we not also diligently study the Scriptures to show ourselves approved unto God?
+If Paul considered it necessary to teach the fledgling believers at Thessalonica the finer details of the Rapture of the Church, the Day of the Lord, and that Christians are not appointed to wrath - should we not also diligently study the Scriptures to show ourselves approved unto God?

-Heavenly Father, thank You that by faith in Christ I am not appointed to wrath because Jesus took the punishment for my sin, in His body on the tree.
-Thank You that You have given us history in advance so that we do not fear as the lost who have no hope of eternal life, but have confidence in Your word.
-Thank You that all that You have purposed for us will certainly come to pass and we praise You for the blessed hope we have in Christ.
-May I be ever watching and waiting expectantly for the return of the Lord Jesus to resurrect His dead and rapture all living believers - for which we praise and thank You in Jesus' name.
-AMEN.
+Heavenly Father, thank You that by faith in Christ I am not appointed to wrath because Jesus took the punishment for my sin in His body on the tree.
+Thank You that You have given us history in advance so that we do not fear as the lost who have no hope of eternal life, but have confidence in Your Word.
+Thank You that all that You have purposed for us will certainly come to pass and I praise You for the blessed hope I have in Christ.
+May I be ever watching and waiting expectantly for the return of the Lord Jesus to resurrect His dead and rapture all living believers - for which I praise and thank You in Jesus' name, AMEN.